-The school and nurseries plan for access to the curriculum for all disabled pupils although many adjustments to access will be dependent on individual needs and may be provided through the SEN framework.
+The school and nurseries plan for access to the curriculum for all pupils with disabilities although many adjustments to access will be dependent on individual needs and may be provided through the SEN provision.
 The accessibility plan helps to ensure that the school and nurseries are planning and preparing to respond to the particular needs of individual pupils.